Written words. Spoken words. Words that you think inside your head.

 The Three Questions

-Before you communicate, weigh what you want to express using the following three questions.
+Before you communicate, weigh what you want to express with the following three questions.

 - Is it kind?